MartynovVadim/academic-kickstart/content/home/experience.md

   date_start = "2018-06-07"
   date_end = "2018-08-18"
   description = """
-  Responsibilities include:
+  Responsibilities included:

-  * Created a Scenario Analysis application for the hedge fund
+  * Creating a Scenario Analysis application for the hedge fund
-  * Implemented a pricing function and calculated Greeks for Credit Default Swap Options
+  * Implementing a pricing function and calculating Greeks for Credit Default Swap Options
   """

 [[experience]]